Last updated: 31 July 2023 & medically reviewed by Hailey Shafir

 How do I get a loved one to go to rehab?

-When someone with addiction feels they are being judged or attacked, they may be defensive, angry, and resistant to treatment.
-While it’s good to share your concern for the person's wellbeing and health, it’s important to understand that they may not be ready or willing to get help.
+When someone with an addiction feels they are being judged or attacked, they may be defensive, angry, and resistant to treatment.
+While it’s good to share your concern for the person's well-being and health, it’s important to understand that they may not be ready or willing to get help.
 Most of the time, going to rehab needs to be a voluntary choice (unless court-ordered) so you cannot force a loved one into rehab.
-If you feel you need to stage an intervention for someone, our guidelines can help you take the right steps.
+If you feel you need to stage an intervention for someone, our guidelines can help you take the right steps or read here for more on helping a loved one with addiction.

 What are the warning signs of addiction?